top of page

 Now let 'em tell ya the world no longer cares

 Even the haters can relate to Eminem.
 Lord Jamar would often say Eminem's music is not relatable.
-However, as a conscience rapper, it is hard to believe that when Em dissed Bush or talks about white privilege and the double standards put on hip hop as well as police brutality and the victims of racist cops that Lord Jamar does not relate.
+However, as a conscious rapper, it is hard to believe that when Em dissed Bush or talked about white privilege and the double standards put on hip hop as well as police brutality and the victims of racist cops, Lord Jamar couldn't relate.
 I would imagine these are issues he cares about.
-Also, when Eminem Raps about his love of hip hop in songs like Yah Yah as a fan of Hip Hop, he should be able to relate.
-"Wait, why are there black neighborhoods?
+Also, when Eminem Raps about his love of hip hop in songs like Yah Yah, as a fan of hip hop, he should be able to relate to it.

 "Cause America segregated us, designated us to an area